toulbar2/toulbar2/docs/source/examples/tuto_sudoku_pytb2.rst

    | 1 9 8 |
    ---------

-Additional constraints are added for each of the 9 sub-grid:
+Additional constraints are added for each of the 9 sub-grids:

 .. code-block:: python